Rhinemann/The-Adept/Traits.md

 #### Complications As Consequence

 Outside of hitches, complications can arise as a result of a lost contest or failed test.
 In either situation, the GM can decide that a player must step up an existing complication by one if the existing complication is equal to or larger than the die rating of the new complication.

+### Dropping Signature Assets

+At any point during the scene a player can choose to lose a Signature Asset narratively justifying it.
+If you do this, at the start of the next scene you can gain a new Signature Asset of the same size or multiple Signature Assets with ratings stepped down for each after the first.